eluv-io/elv-lro-status/README.md

 ### Node.js

-It is possible to import individual items or the entire library, depending on whether code size is a concern.
+It is possible to import individual items or the entire library, depending on whether code size is a critical concern.
+However, this library is fairly narrow in scope, you may not see a large difference in final size between the two approaches.

 ### Entire library (CommonJS)